Globular weak $\omega$-categories as models of a type theory: A type theory for globular sets

-\end{prop} \paragraph{The syntactic category.} The last two statements of Proposition~\ref{prop:cwf} ensure that the composition of substitution and the identity substitution preserve the derivation and thus can be lifted as operations on derivable objects.
-We keep the same notation for this operations, and one can verify by induction the following \begin{prop} The following equalities hold.
+\paragraph{The syntactic category.} The last two statements of Proposition~\ref{prop:cwf} ensure that the composition of substitution and the identity substitution preserve derivability and thus can be lifted as operations on derivable objects.
+We keep the same notation for these operations.